 This document contains the electricity transmission price control cost, outputs, financial and revenue Regulatory Instructions and Guidance (RIGs).

-The purpose of this document is to provide a framework to allow Ofgem to collect accurate and consistent information from the three electricity transmission owners (TOs) - National Grid Electricity Transmission plc (NGET), SP Transmission Ltd (SPTL) and Scottish Hydro Electric Transmission plc (SHE Transmission) and electricity system operator (NGET SO).
+The purpose of this document is to provide a framework to allow Ofgem to collect accurate and consistent information from the three electricity transmission owners (TOs) - National Grid Electricity Transmission plc (NGET), SP Transmission Ltd (SPTL) and Scottish Hydro Electric Transmission plc (SHE Transmission) and National Grid Electricity System Operator (NGESO).

 A number of licence conditions require the three electricity TOs to provide us with this information.
 The main licence condition for the purposes of this document is Standard Condition B15: Regulatory Instructions and Guidance